grimloc-aduque/Networking-Asynchronous-Chat/README.md

 Terminal application developed on Python:
 * Handles connections from multiple clients
 * Responds to messages according to the specified protocol
-* Let clients stablish chat channels with other clients
+* Allows clients to establish chat channels with other clients

 ## Client
 GUI application developed on Python and TKinter